Kerry Hotel Hong Kong

 Kerry Hotel Hong Kong (香港嘉里酒店 (hoeng1 gong2 gaa1 lei5 zau2 dim3)) is a five-star hotel in Hong Kong.
 It is located in Hung Hom Bay, Kowloon peninsula.
 Opened in 2017, it is managed by Shangri-La Hotels and Resorts.

 History

 On 28 April 2017, the Kerry Hotel Hong Kong opened.

 Design

-Kerry Hotel Hong Kong was designed by André Fu.
+Kerry Hotel Hong Kong was designed by Rocco Design Architects Associates Ltd, and André Fu was the interior designer.